-Geisinger Commonwealth School of Medicine (GCSOM) covers of six campus locations:
+Geisinger Commonwealth School of Medicine (GCSOM) covers six campus locations, five in Pennsylvania and one in New Jersey:

-The main campus-North located in Scranton, PA, the South Campus located in Wilkes-Barre, PA, the Central Campus located in Danville, PA, the Guthrie Campus located in Sayre, PA, and the Doylestown Campus located in Buckingham Twp., PA.
-The AtlantiCare Campus located in Atlantic City NJ.
+The main campus - North -- located in Scranton, the South Campus located in Wilkes-Barre, the Central Campus located in Danville, the Guthrie Campus located in Sayre and the Doylestown Campus located in Buckingham Twp.
+The AtlantiCare Campus is in Atlantic City, N.J.
 None of the campus locations offer on-campus student housing.
 There are no off-campus student organizations affiliated with any campus.
 Only the main campus has GCSOM Public Safety personnel, as the remaining campuses have hospital security staff or local police.

 The North Campus consists of the Medical Science Building, physical plant, and several parking areas.
+Geisinger Commonwealth School of Medicine does not have non campus student organizations.